-You can include or exclude the support for parameter validation at two levels, the system level and the job level.
-Modifications to NTABLE.A86 include or exclude the system-level support.
-You can also include or exclude parameter validation on a job-to-job basis with a parameter to the CREATE\$JOB system call (refer to the iRMX 86 NUCLEUS REFERENCE MANUAL for details).
+Whether or not you include system-level parameter validation, you can also include or exclude parameter validation on a job-to-job basis with a parameter to the CREATE\$JOB system call (refer to the iRMX 86 NUCLEUS REFERENCE MANUAL for details).
 If you have included the system-level support, the CREATE\$JOB system call allows you include or exclude parameter validation support on an individual job basis.
 Table 6-1 shows the relationship between system-level and job-level parameter validation support in terms of code savings and performance.

-System-level parameter validation Incl uded Exclu ded Job-level parameter validation Included Excluded Included Excluded Is parameter validation performed for this job? yes no no no Does the system realize a code savings? no no yes yes Does the job realize a performance improvement? no yes yes yes
+System-level parameter validation Incl uded Exclu ıded Job-level parameter validation Included Excluded Included Excluded Is parameter validation performed for this job? yes no no no Does the system realize a code savings? no no yes yes Does the job realize a performance improvement? no yes yes yes